How to become a leisure centre manager

 Apprenticeship

-You could get into the leisure industry through an advanced apprenticeship as a leisure duty manager.
+You could get into the leisure industry through a Team Leader or Supervisor Level 3 Advanced Apprenticeship.

-This will usually take 18 months to complete.
+This usually takes around 1 year and 6 months to complete.
 You'll do on-the-job training and spend time with a college or training provider.

 Entry requirements